 1/4 teaspoon salt

-1/4 teaspoon xanthan gum, found in most grocery stores
+1/4 teaspoon xanthan gum, found online or finer grocery stores

 1 large brownie or 4 small chocolate cookies

 1/2 cup good quality chocolate chunks

 1. In a large saucepan, combine milk, cream and espresso powder.
 Whisk mixture together and cook until just simmering, about 5 minutes.

-2. While the milk is cooking, in a large bowl, combine the sugar, salt, xanthan gum and eggs.
+2. In a large bowl, combine sugar, salt, xanthan gum and eggs.
 Whisk until thick and golden yellow.

 3. When milk is hot, turn heat off and temper (adding hot liquid to colder ingredients slowly, so not to curdle) a few tablespoons of hot milk into egg mixture, while continuing to whisk.
-After adding, about 1/3 cup of hot milk into the egg mixture, pour the entire warmed egg mixture back into the rest of the warmed milk.
+After adding, about 1/3 cup of hot milk into egg mixture, pour entire warmed egg mixture back into warmed milk.

 6. Pour the ice cream base through a fine mesh strainer or cheese cloth to remove any egg bits that may have collected in the bottom of the pan.

 7. Place hot ice cream base into a large bowl of ice water to cool slightly before refrigerating, about 20 minutes.
 It isn’t wise to put a very hot bowl into a refrigerator because it will cool down entire refrigerator and possibly spoil other food.

 11. When the ice cream is thick and creamy, after about 15 minutes, add the pieces of brownie and chunks of chocolate in batches.
 You don’t want to pour everything in all at once, you want the pieces distributed evenly throughout the ice cream.

-12. When the brownie and chocolate is all incorporated, continue to process the ice cream for 3 more minutes.
+12. When brownie and chocolate are incorporated, continue to process ice cream for 3 more minutes.
 Turn machine off and remove cover and blade.
-Spoon the ice cream into containers (I buy card board ice cream containers at Smart & Final) and store in the freezer, until ready to serve.
+Spoon ice cream into containers (I buy pint containers at Smart & Final) and store in freezer, until ready to serve.